Cristhian-Medina/Cristhian-Medina/README.md

 <h1 align='center'>🖖Hello there!
 I'm Crithian Medina 🧑‍💻</h1>

 <p align='center'>
     I'm a front-end developer based in Colombia.
-I have worked on projects with a development environment based on React JS.
+I have worked on projects with a development environment based on JavaScript and React JS.
 I also have experience in the layout and integration of web applications using tools like GitHub.
 Furthermore, I able to work independently or as a team, and I enjoy learning about a wide variety of topics.

 <hr>
 <h2>⚒&nbsp;&nbsp;&nbsp;Find me on: </h2>